 For some people, bathing at the end of the day includes washing their hair, which may still be wet when they get into bed.
 It is a commonly held belief that sleeping with wet hair is a bad idea, increasing the risk of waking up with a cold or leading to a head of tangled and broken tresses.

 Despite these widely held beliefs, there is not a lot of strong scientific evidence that sleeping with wet hair is going to cause problems for everyone.
-Rather, there are certain circumstances that may make a person want to consider whether it is okay to sleep with wet hair or to take the time to let it dry before bed.
+Depending on the circumstance, a person should consider the potential risks of sleeping with wet hair and how to take care of your hair while you sleep.

 Drawbacks of Sleeping With Wet Hair